 I love you Ida and ours is a legacy worth leaving.

-I had the honor of presenting Ida with two signs for her United Neighbors building.
-She was thrilled and expressed the feeling she had when he was elected.
-The told the story of her grandfather going into the south and “stealing” slaves to help them to freedom.
+Ida told the legacy story of her grandfather going into the south and “stealing” slaves to help them to freedom.
 Then she told of her godly father who marched in non violent protests when she was a child and took his family along in the marches.
 She was spat on, things were thrown at her, and as she says, “she was called everything but a child of God”.
 Yet, her father instructed her to return only good and keep doing right.
 And she has.
 This was taken November 8, 2008 at the Luncheon honoring her 35 years of service.

 November 8, 2008 Dr. Ida Johnson was honored for 35 years of service to our community and the cause of equality and opportunity for all.
-Seen here with a picture taken with Michelle Obama before the election.
-One of the attendees who was also African American actually asked “who is that with Dr. Ida”.
-We all got a chuckle that Ida was better known than Michelle at this time.
+Displayed was a beautiful poster size picture taken with Michelle Obama before the presidential election.
+One of the attendees who was also African- American actually asked, “who is that with Dr. Ida”.
+We all got a chuckle that Ida was better known than Michelle at that time.

 LOVING IDA HAS BECOME A FAMILY AFFAIR; SEEN HERE WITH MY DAUGHTER IN-LAW KELLI JACQUE GRUBBS; BOTH FORMER ATHENA WINNERS.